 STABILITY AND STORAGE

-Stored away from light, well caped in the original vial at 2-8°C, when used and stored as described, reagents are stable:
+Stored away from light, well cap in the original vial at 2-8°C, reagent is stable when stored and used as described in the insert: Unopened.

-Unopened,

 Until the expiry date stated on the label of the Kit.